Coronavirus made it tough but we keep working remotely with no delays.

 Think critically about the existing scholarly debates and answer the following questions:

 If you can answer these questions, you should be able to construct an original thesis.
 An original thesis leads to a unique paper.

-If you are stuck remember to see you professor along the way.
+If you are stuck remember to see your professor along the way.
 A research paper can be a daunting task and should be taken on as soon as you receive the assignment.
 It is not a paper you wait until the last minute to work on.
 If you start it early you must better result.

 Start a study group.
 Help is always in the numbers.
-When you have a group of students helping one another on research projects, risk is lowered that you will be working on the same topic.
+When you have a group of students helping one another on research projects, the risk is lowered that you will be working on the same topic.
 Good luck!